cheinrichs/ElevatorCodingChallenge/README.md

     Example output:

-    bash
+    ```bash
     560 12,2,9,1,32
+    ```

 Constants

     SINGLE_FLOOR_TRAVEL_TIME: The constant representing the time (in seconds) it takes for the elevator to travel between two consecutive floors.
 Currently set to 10 seconds.

-Notes
+Error Handling

+- **Non-Integer Values:**
-    If the input includes non-integer values, the program will exit with an error message: "Arguments must be integers."
+  If any of the input values are not valid integers, the function throws a `TypeError` with the message "Arguments must be integers."

-License

-This project is licensed under the MIT License.
+- **Values Less Than 1:**
+  If any floor value is less than 1, the function throws a `TypeError` with the message "Arguments must be positive integers."

+- **Duplicate Floors:**
+  If repeat floors are provided, the elevator does not add to the distance traveled, and the duplicated floor is not reported.

+- **Other Scenarios:**
+  The function ensures that the height of the building is greater than the given floors and that there are no floors below 0.